miladimos/tailwindcss/facebook/README.md

-# Instagram clone in tailwindcss
+# Facebook clone in tailwindcss